 New rate caps for interstate calls from prisons

-On October 22, 2015, the FCC took action to reduce rate caps for local and in-state long-distance inmate calling, cutting its existing cap on interstate long-distance calls by up to 50 percent.
-The FCC also closed loopholes by barring most add-on fees imposed by inmate calling service (ICS) providers, which can add nearly 40% to the cost of a single call, and set strict limits on the few fees that remain.
+On October 22, 2015, the FCC took action to cap rates for local and in-state long-distance inmate calling and cut its existing cap on interstate long-distance calls by up to 50 percent.
+The FCC also closed loopholes by barring most add-on fees imposed by inmate calling service providers, which can add nearly 40% to the cost of a single call, and set strict limits on the few fees that remain.

-The rules affecting prisons take effect March 17, 2016, and the rules affecting jails take effect June 20, 2016.
+The rules affecting prisons were scheduled to take effect March 17, 2016, and the rules affecting jails were scheduled to take effect June 20, 2016.
 However, the rules were partially stayed on March 7 by the U.S. Court of Appeals for the District of Columbia Circuit, pending the outcome of a petition for court review.

 Since Feb.
 11, 2014, FCC rate caps for interstate calls are: